Boeing : Trials Near for Boeing 737 MAX Fix -- Update | MarketScreener

 --Robert Wall contributed to this article.

-Write to Andrew Tangel at Andrew.Tangel@wsj.com, Alison Sider at alison.sider@wsj.com and Andy Pasztor at andy.pasztor@wsj.com
+Write to Andrew Tangel at Andrew.Tangel@wsj.com, Andy Pasztor at andy.pasztor@wsj.com and Alison Sider at alison.sider@wsj.com